Pedrobertucci/Pedrobertucci/README.md

 I am Android Developer and CSGO Player.
 I love programming, play and Traveling.

-- 🔭  I’m currently working on Polygon
+- 🔭  I’m currently working on Digital Next
 - 🌱  I’m currently learning @Flutter
 - 💬  Ask me about ideas or how to working in Portugal.
 - 📫  How to reach me -> ig @opedrobertucci